-The vector performance of the Community Land Model is reasonable even when run in offline mode.
-When coupled to the Community Atmosphere Model and the Community Climate System Model, better performance is expected since atmospheric data are passed directly to the land model instead of being read from disk and broadcast to all MPI processes.
+The vector performance of the CLM3.0 is reasonable even when run in off-line mode.
+When coupled to the CAM and the CCSM, better performance is realized since atmospheric data are passed directly to the land model instead of being read from disk and broadcast to all MPI processes.
 At 64 processors, the performance of the model is similar on the IBM Power4, the Earth Simulator, and the Cray X1.
 However, the Cray X1 offers the best performance of all three platforms tested from 4 to 64 processors when OpenMP is used.
 Moreover, at low processor counts (16 or fewer), the model performs significantly better on the Cray X1 than on the other platforms.
-When run with CCSM, fewer processors will need to be allocated to the land model.